sonm-io/presale-token/NOTE.md

 1.02 21:21 - Seems like I fix presale contract, but it's still weird behavior.
 Continue testing.

 21:27 - Yep, it's really work how it must.
 Well write additional payload and deploy to testnet.
 22^40 - Played with MultisigWallet - weird behavior.

+2.02 - Added some modificators.
+Not tested yet.

 **TODO**: